londonjames/j-raytings/VERCEL_DEPLOYMENT.md

 ### 2.4 Deploy!

 1. Click **"Deploy"** button at the bottom
-2. Wait 2-4 minutes while Vercel builds your app
+2. **First deployment:** Wait 2-4 minutes while Vercel builds your app from scratch
+3. **Subsequent deployments:** Usually only 5-30 seconds!
+Vercel uses caching and incremental builds
-3. You'll see logs streaming - don't worry if you see warnings
+4. You'll see logs streaming - don't worry if you see warnings
-4. When done, you'll see confetti! 🎉
+5. When done, you'll see confetti! 🎉
-5. Click **"Visit"** to see your live site
+6. Click **"Visit"** to see your live site

 ---